wangyichen1064431086/ftc-login-react/README.md

 Type string.
 Optional.The url of the page for new user's registering.

 ### closeFunc
 Type Function.
 Optional.
 Default null.

+It decide this component is a smart or dumb.

+If it is null, the component is smart and the <code>show</code> prop only decides the initial showing or hiding of the component.
+And when clicking the cross on the right left of the window or clicking the gray background, the build-in function <code>closeOverlay</code> of the component will be called.

-The function called when clicking the close button on the right left of the login window.
-If it is lacking, the Login component will use the default function <code>closeOverlay</code>.
+Otherwise, if it is not null, the component is dumb and the <code>show</code> prop totally decides the showing or hiding of the component.
+The <code>closeFunc</code> will be a function provided by the parent component and change the state of the parent, then the <code>show</code> prop will be changed according to the state of the parent.
+And the closeFunc is called when clicking the close button on the right left of the login window or the gray background.

 ### show
 Type Boolean.Optional.
 Default true.
-Decide to show the login window or not.
+Only decides to show the login window or not initally when where is no <code>closeFunc</code>.
+However, it totally decides the showing or hiding of the component when there is <code>closeFunc</code>.
+More details see above **closeFunc**